BitcoinDesign/Guide/guide/payments/send.md

 - Allow different denominations to be used for the amount
 - Show the total balance available to send
 - Allow selecting max amount (subtracting the required fee)
-- Payment links and QR codes can contain an amount — when they do, the amount should be populated automatically.
+- Payment links and QR Codes can contain an amount.
+When they do, the amount should be populated automatically.

 **Don'ts**

 - Don't allow entering more than the available balance

 ## Transaction fee